 Fun Fact: Coriander seed was found in Egyptian tombs that dated back to 1325 BC.
 Coriander can also be used as a natural pesticide.
 Make tea with the foliage and let it steep for 30 minutes.
 Strain the plant material out and put cooled solution in an empty, clean spray bottle.
 You can spray on all your herbs to help keep critters from making a buffet out of your garden.

 Health Tip: Coriander is sometimes used to help stimulate appetite.

 4. Chives (Allium schoenoprasum & Allium tuberosum)

 Chives are typically used in potato dishes and other veggie recipes.
 You can use garlic chives in recipes instead of garlic.
-Although garlic chives have a more mild flavor than garlic.
+Keep in mind that garlic chives have a milder flavor compared to garlic.
 To tell the difference between garlic and onion chives, look at the foliage; onion chives have round stems and garlic chives have very flat stems.

 Health Tip: Chives are sometimes used for bladder weakness.